COVID-19 Update - 15 December 2020

-Britannia Harrison and Rowley can confirm it is business as usual with the housing market remaining open going into the second lockdown.
-We can also confirm that all staff and clients can continue to play their part in reducing the spread of the virus by following the current guidelines.
+Britannia Pink and Jones can confirm it is business as usual with the housing market All staff and clients can continue to play their part in reducing the spread of the virus by following the current guidelines.

 Keeping Everyone Safe with our Video Surveys

 Where required, we are able to use our Video Survey App to continue to supply quotations for any pending up and coming moves.
-Watch our video that explains how this works.
+Watch our video that shows you how this works.

 Whether you are packing up and moving home to somewhere sunny in Europe to spend afternoons on the beaches, moving internationally to somewhere full of adventure, or moving locally for a change of scenery, there's no beating around the bush: moving home is stressful.